 Knowing what keywords your users are searching for and using those keywords in your content is ok, but it can quickly turn into keyword stuffing, which is black hat SEO.

-I suggest you do keyword research, see what people are looking for, and then write your content in order to answer those questions.
+I suggest you do keyword research, see what people are looking for, and then write your content to answer those questions.
 (Of course, SEMrush has some great tools to help you with this, such as the SEO Content Template.
 Don't mind my shameless plug!).

-Help Google Find & Understand Your Site
+Help Google Find and Understand Your Site

 You want to make sure that your site is indexable (you can use your robot.txt to tell Google what pages you want it to crawl and which ones you don't), Google can crawl your site properly, and you have a proper sitemap with all your important pages.